 Rio’s smartest bairros (neighbourhoods) make up the zona sul, although some – such as Copacabana – are not as smart as they once were.
 Many expatriates choose to live in an apartment in this part of town, mainly in Leblon, Ipanema and Lagoa.
 All kinds of shops and restaurants are within easy walking distance, and two of the world’s most famous beaches are on your doorstep.

 The zona oeste – and Barra da Tijuca in particular – is also a popular choice for expatriates when it comes to housing.
 This relatively new suburb, which lies some 20kms along the coast from the zona sul, has been dubbed “the Miami of the south”.
 An American-style strip development, Barra straggles between 18kms of generally pristine beach and a multi-lane highway, which serves as one of Rio’s main arteries.
 The attraction lies in its space and security.
 Families can rent houses with gardens and pools, and Barra is felt to be safer than the other more densely populated bairros.
 Barra is also increasingly popular for business.
-Several multinational companies now have offices there, which means that many families can avoid the commute “into town”.
+Several multinational companies now have offices there, and the British and American Schools have both established campuses there, which means that many families can avoid the commute “into town”.

 The zona norte (north zone) is home to many people on lower incomes and is also a thriving industrial suburb.